MatthewNice/VerifiedCAN/Toyota/Steering Angle/README.md

 ### Integration of steering rate:
 ---
-Using an integration function implemented in [strym](https://github.com/jmscslgroup/strym) package, we plotted the steeting rate after integration.
+Using the integration function implemented in [strym](https://github.com/jmscslgroup/strym) package, we plotted the steeting rate after integration.

 ![Steering Angle](integ_rate.png)
 ---